kant/Ubuntu-Setup-Checklist/README.md

 # Monaco
+Monaco is a pretty monospace font, which I really like.
+It's a native OSX font.
-- Get the Monaco TTF
+- Get the Monaco TTF from somewhere
 - Move it to the ~/.fonts dir

 # General stuff
 - Copy your ssh private keys etc. to the new machine
+- Setup your ICQ, IRC, whatever accounts in empathy

 # Clean up home directory